Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 Rule 3: Child Benefit Cliff Edge

-If you earn £50,000-£60,000, you’re in the “high income child benefit” zone where 1% of child benefit is clawed back per £100 earned above £50,000.
+If you earn £50,000–£60,000, you are in the high income Child Benefit zone where benefit is clawed back at 1% per £100 earned above £50,000.

 Example:

-- Sacrifice £10,000 → salary becomes £45,000
+- Sacrifice £10,000 → Salary becomes £45,000

-- Regain: £975/year in Child Benefit (bonus!)
+- Regain: £975/year in full Child Benefit — a hidden bonus of salary sacrifice

 Rule 4: Pension Access Rules Still Apply

-- Still can’t access until age 55 (rising to 57)
+- Still cannot access until age 55 (rising to 57)

-- Still need to follow scheme rules
+- Still need to follow your scheme’s specific rules

-Common Mistakes & How to Avoid Them
+Common Mistakes to Avoid

-Mistake 1: Sacrificing Too Much
+Mistake 1: Sacrificing Too Much Too Soon

-Mistake 2: Forgetting About Employer Matching
+Mistake 2: Not Asking About Employer NI Sharing

-Mistake 3: Not Considering Student Loan Impact
+Mistake 3: Ignoring Student Loan Impact

 Action Plan: Set Up Salary Sacrifice in 3 Steps